Export Shopify Data | Types, Methods, Formats, and Apps Available

 This is on you, but you can configure the most common sales calculations in Settings => Taxes

 As for the reporting, you’ll have to export Shopify reports yourself for your local tax authorities.
 Usually, the data about Users, Products, and Orders is a common practice for tax legislation in many countries.
-You can export them as CSV from Shopify as was described above.
+You can export them as CSV from Shopify as described above.

 If you’ve integrated Shopify with Google Sheets for reporting or backup purposes, you can download this data as CSV as well – go to File => Download => Comma-separated values (.csv, current sheet).